-Table 191: show ipv6 neighbors - display description
+Table 190: show ipv6 neighbors - display description

 Field Description IPv6 Address IPv6 address of neighbor Age The time since the address was verified as reachable (in seconds).
 A static entry is indicated by the value "Permanent."
 Link-layer Addr Physical layer MAC address.
 State The following states are used for dynamic entries: I1 (Incomplete) - Address resolution is being carried out on the entry.
 A neighbor solicitation message has been sent to the multicast address of the target, but it has not yet returned a neighbor advertisement message.
 I2 (Invalid) - An invalidated mapping.
 Setting the state to invalid dis-associates the interface identified with this entry from the indicated mapping (RFC 4293).
 R (Reachable) - Positive confirmation was received within the last ReachableTime interval that the forward path to the neighbor was functioning.
 While in REACH state, the device takes no special action when sending packets.
 S (Stale) - More than the ReachableTime interval has elapsed since the last positive confirmation was received that the forward path was functioning.
 While in STALE state, the device takes no action until a packet is sent.
-D (Delay) - More than the ReachableTime interval has elapsed since the last positive confirmation is received within this interval.
-If no reachability confirmation is received within this interval free entering the DELAY state, the switch will send a neighbor solicitation message and change the state to PROBE.
+D (Delay) - More than the ReachableTime interval has elapsed since the last positive confirmation was received that the forward path was functioning.
+A packet was sent within the last DELAY_FIRST_PROBE_TIME interval.
+If no reachability confirmation is received within this interval after entering the DELAY state, the switch will send a neighbor solicitation message and change the state to PROBE.
 P1 (Probe) - A reachability confirmation is actively sought by resending neighbor solicitation messages every RetransTimer interval until confirmation of reachability is received.
 U (Unknown) - Unknown state.
-The following states are used for static entries: 11 (Incomplete)-The interface for this entry is down.
-R (Reachable) - The interface for this entry is down.
+The following states are used for static entries: I1 (Incomplete)-The interface for this entry is down.
 R (Reachable) - The interface for this entry is up.
 Reachability detection is not applied to static entries in the IPv6 neighbor discovery cache.
 P2 (Permanent) - Indicates a static entry.
 VLAN VLAN interface from which the address was reached.

-Related Commands show mac-address-table (512)
+Related Commands show mac-address-table (508)